 Maxx Force Roller Coaster at Six Flags

 Oh boy!
-Six Flags is about to get a whole lot more exciting.
-This summer they will unveil the fastest launch roller coaster in North America, reaching speeds of 78 miles per hour in under two seconds.
+Six Flags just got a whole lot more exciting with the unveiling of the fastest launch roller coaster in North America, reaching speeds of 78 miles per hour in under two seconds.
 This incredible record-breaker features the fastest inversion and tallest double inversion of any other coaster in the world.

 Six Flags Great America, 1 Great America Pkwy, Gurnee